vegaprotocol/documentation/docs/concepts/liquidity/liquidity.md

 * If the target stake = 123 then the needed liquidity is given by the combination of LP 1 and LP 2, and so the market's liquidity-fee-factor is LP 2 fee: 0.75%.
 * If the target stake = 240 then all the liquidity supplied above does not meet the estimated market liquidity demand, and thus the market's liquidity-fee-factor is set to the highest, LP 3's fee: 3.75%.

-### Splitting liquidity fees
+### How liquidity fees are split
 By committing liquidity, a liquidity provider gets a virtual share of the market that depends on how trading has grown on the market.

 Liquidity providers who get into a market early benefit from helping to grow the market by earning a larger share of the market's trading fees than their actual commitment would imply.
 Because an LP who committed to a market early provided a larger proportion of the commitment earlier on, they continue to keep that larger share of fees even once other parties are also committing liquidity to the market.

-This is known as the growth-adjusted liquidity provision share.
+This is known as the equity-like share.

 :::note Go deeper
-[Growth-adjusted LP share calculations](https://github.com/vegaprotocol/specs/blob/master/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md#calculating-liquidity-provider-equity-like-share): See the variables that go into calculating a liquidity provider's share.
+[LP equity-like share calculations](https://github.com/vegaprotocol/specs/blob/master/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md#calculating-liquidity-provider-equity-like-share): See the variables that go into calculating a liquidity provider's share.
 :::

-### Distributing liquidity fees
+### How liquidity fees are distributed
-The liqudity fee amount is collected from traders on every trade, and held in a separate account.
+The liquidity fee amount is collected from traders on every trade, and held in a separate account.
 This account is under control of the network.

 How often fees are distributed is defined by the network parameter <NetworkParameter frontMatter={frontMatter} param="market.liquidity.providers.fee.distributionTimeStep" hideName={false}" />.

 Starting with the end of the opening auction, every time the time-step has been hit, the balance in the account is transferred to each liquidity provider's margin account for the market, depending on their share at the time.

 #### Fee distribution example
-A market have 4 LPs with growth-adjusted liquidity provision shares:
+A market have 4 LPs with equity-like shares:

 * LP 1 share = 0.65
 * LP 2 share = 0.25